• Insights

 Introduction

-1. Testing is a process of researching software with the purpose of obtaining information about the quality of the product.
+• a process of researching software with the purpose of obtaining information about the quality of the product

-2. Testing is a process of verification of conformability between predefined requirements and de facto implemented functionality.
+• a process of verification of conformability between predefined requirements and de facto implemented functionality

-3. Assessment of the system with the purpose of finding differences between the intended state of the system and in-fact status.
+• an assessment of the system with the purpose of finding differences between the intended state of the system and in-fact status

-In a broad sense, testing is one of the techniques of Quality Control (QC), which includes planning, writing of tests, carrying out of testing per se, and analysis of results of testing.
+In a broad sense, testing is one of the techniques of quality control (QC), which includes planning, writing of tests, carrying out that testing, and the analysis of the results.

-• Testing increases reliability, quality and efficiency of software.
+• it increases reliability, quality and efficiency of software

-• Testing helps the developer to check whether the software is functioning properly and that it accomplishes the tasks it is designed for.
+• it helps the developer to check whether the software is functioning properly and that it accomplishes the tasks it is designed for

-• Testing helps to understand whether there is a difference between the factual and intended result, which provides for quality product.
+• it helps us to understand whether there is a difference between the factual and intended result, which provides for a quality product

 Owing to the fact that testing is becoming a part of programming, developers are able to correct errors at the very early stages of development.
 This allows to decrease the risk of defects occurring in the end product.
 The earlier the process of testing is started, the earlier possible errors are found and the less it costs to correct them.